Searches for Long-Lived Particles at the Future FCC-ee: Theoretical Landscape

 Section~\ref{sec:md} assumes a simple phenomenological model \eqref{eq:lag_hnl} with $n_s=1$, i.e., only one mass eigenstate $N$ that is either a Dirac or a Majorana fermion.
 Though this phenomenological model cannot completely reproduce the light neutrino oscillation data, it is sufficient to capture the collider phenomenology of the pure Dirac and Majorana HNLs benchmarks experimentally.
-Nature may be somewhere in the middle of this two cases.
+Nature may be somewhere in the middle of these two cases.
 Therefore, observables that quantify differences between LNV and LNC processes, such as $R_{ll}$ as defined in~\cite{Anamiati:2016uxp} or $\mathcal{A}$ as defined in~\cite{Bray:2007ru,Ruiz:2020cjx}, can be used to interpolate between the benchmarks.

-There is a rich phenomenology that connects $R_{ll}$, $\mathcal{A}$, as well as the decay rates of HNLs into different SM flavours to the mechanism for generating light neutrino masses, which can be probed by studying the HNL properties at FCC~\cite{Petcov:1984nf,Blondel:2021mss,deGouvea:2021ual} or other colliders \cite{Bray:2007ru,Anamiati:2016uxp,Hernandez:2018cgc,Ruiz:2020cjx} accurately.
+There is a rich phenomenology that connects $R_{ll}$, $\mathcal{A}$, and the decay rates of HNLs into different SM flavors to the mechanism that generates light neutrino masses.
+This connection can be accurately probed by studying the HNL properties at FCC~\cite{Petcov:1984nf,Blondel:2021mss,deGouvea:2021ual} or other colliders \cite{Bray:2007ru,Anamiati:2016uxp,Hernandez:2018cgc,Ruiz:2020cjx}.

 \FloatBarrier